lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 **_MTL_ 2.0.
 For _MTL_ 1.7, click [here](https://github.com/lzim/mtl/blob/master/release_1.7/mtl_session02_see.md)**

 - Click through the tabs on the bottom of the Excel sheet.
 What options are there and what do they mean?
 Hints:
-  - Count: Aggregate Data for Viz trends
+  - Count: Aggregate Data table in Viz tab
   - Data: Sortable report of data
   - Diag: Diagnostic data
   - Enc: Encounter types of visits